cs60050/MacTrackz/Docs/Model Building.md

 ![](https://github.com/cs60050/MacTrackz/blob/master/Picture/2.png)

-The above output is input to the python script feature_extract.py, which gives the no. of cars within the specified interval  (say 5 mins) for a particular ‘edge_id’ and the average velocity of the cars as output in the form:<br/>
+The above output is input to the python script feature_extract.py, which gives the no. of cars within the specified interval  (say 5 mins) for a particular ‘edge_id’ and the average velocity of the cars,  as output:<br/>

 ![](https://github.com/cs60050/MacTrackz/blob/master/Picture/3.png)